mitar/meteor-accounts-admin-materializecss/README.md

 ## History

+**Version:** 0.2.24
+- Fix issue where user would disappear from the UI if removed from the roles hierarchy (by having all relevant roles removed).
+Fixed by preventing role removal until another one has been added.

 **Version:** 0.2.23
 - merge pull request [pr9](https://github.com/AppWorkshop/meteor-accounts-admin-materializecss/pull/9) from @devgrok
     - cosmetic change to "manage roles" button, no functional changes